-11.4.22.1 Definition
+4.16.1 Definition

 The neural-network post-filter characteristics (NNPFC) SEI message is specified in ISO/IEC 23002-7.
-NNPFC SEI messages may be included in a VVC bitstream.
+NNPFC SEI messages may be included in an AVC, SVC, MVC, MVD, HEVC, L-HEVC, or VVC bitstream.

 An NNPFC SEI message contains the nnpfc_id syntax element, which is an identifying number that may be used to identify the post-processing filter that the NNPFC SEI message concerns.

-An NNPFC SEI message identifies an applicable post-processing filter associated with the nnpfc_id value.
+An NNPFC SEI message includes the nnpfc_id syntax element that identifies an applicable post-processing filter associated with the nnpfc_id value.
+The SEI payload type value of the NNPFC SEI message is equal to 210, as specified in ISO/IEC 14496-10, ISO/IEC 23008-2, and ISO/IEC 23090-3.
 The use of applicable post-processing filters with different values of nnpfc_id for specific pictures is indicated with neural-network post-filter activation (NNPFA) SEI messages.
+The SEI payload type value of the NNPFA SEI message is equal to 211, as specified in ISO/IEC 14496-10, ISO/IEC 23008-2, and ISO/IEC 23090-3.

 An NNPFC SEI message either specifies a base post-processing filter or contains a neural network update.
 A base post-processing filter is identified by the first NNPFC SEI message, in decoding order, that has a particular nnpfc_id value within a CLVS.

-If there is no subsequent NNPFC SEI message that has the same nnpfc_id value as the base post-processing filter, the applicable post-processing filter is the same as the base post-processing filter.
-Otherwise, the applicable post-processing filter is obtained by applying the update provided as an ISO/IEC 15938-17 bitstream in a subsequent NNPFC SEI message on top of the base post-processing filter.
+The applicable post-processing filter is determined by the value of the nnpfa_target_base_flag syntax element in the NNPFA SEI message that activates the post-processing filter.
+If the nnpfa_target_base_flag is equal to 1, the applicable post-processing filter is the base post-processing filter.
+Otherwise (the nnpfa_target_base_flag is equal to 0), the applicable post-processing filter is obtained by applying the update provided as an ISO/IEC 15938-17 bitstream or indicated by a URI in an NNPFC SEI message with nnpfc_base_flag equal to 0 on top of the base post-processing filter.

 All instances of the SampleToGroupBox for the NNPFC sample group shall include grouping_type_parameter.
 The grouping_type_parameter field is specified for the NNPFC sample group as follows:

 { unsigned int(1) filter_update_flag; unsigned int(31) filter_id; }